 Want to meet other Sihanoukville expats?
 We tell you where to find them online.

 The trip between Phnom Penh and Sihanoukville is relatively painless.
-Here’s a round-up of the best options (hint: we prefer the mini-buses) to get from Phnom Penh to Sihanoukville and vice-versa.
-The journey take between 3.5 and 6 hours.
-The later in … Continue reading
+Here’s a round-up of the best options for 2019 (hint: we prefer private taxis) to get from Phnom Penh to Sihanoukville and vice-versa.
+The journey take between 4 and 7 hours.
+The … Continue reading